slime-io/slime/doc/en/lazy_load.md

 > [Example](../../install/samples/lazyload/slimeboot_lazyload_no_global_sidecar.yaml)
 >
+> Instructions:
+>
-> Not using the global-sidecar component may cause the first call to fail to follow the preset traffic rules.
+> Not using the global-sidecar component may result in the first call not following the pre-defined routing rules.
+It may result in the underlying logic of istio (typically passthrough), then it come back to send request using clusterIP.
+VirtualService temporarily disabled.
+>
+> Scenario:
+>
+> Service A accesses service B, but service B's virtualservice directs the request for access to service B to service C. Since there is no global sidecar to handle this, the first request is transmitted by istio to service B via PassthroughCluster.
+What should have been a response from service C becomes a response from service B with an error.
+After first request, B adds to A's servicefence, then A senses that the request is directed to C by watching B's virtualservice.
+Later C adds to A's servicefence., and all requests after the first time will be successfully responded by C.
+>

 ```yaml
 apiVersion: config.netease.com/v1alpha1